ic/k8s-letsencrypt/README.md

 * [Bitnami tutorial using Helm and the Nginx ingress extension](https://docs.bitnami.com/kubernetes/how-to/secure-kubernetes-services-with-ingress-tls-letsencrypt/)
 * The Kubernetes [ingress-nginx](https://kubernetes.github.io/ingress-nginx/user-guide/tls/) project.

 I recommend to have a look at those first.
 The following is used in production, but there are rought edges.
 Perhaps the above more "official" initatives are easier to use.
+As far as I can tell, one possible advantage of this repo is that it automates most steps (all the others I checked need quite a few steps).

 ## Overview